 Alternative treatments aren’t appropriate when heart attack symptoms are present.
 A heart attack is a life-threatening event and symptoms should be immediately treated by trained emergency medical providers.

-While the following treatments are not to be used during an actual or suspected heart attack, they might be used to reduce your risk of having a heart attack.
+While the following treatments aren’t to be used during an actual or suspected heart attack, they may be used to reduce your risk of having a heart attack.
 They can also be part of a holistic treatment plan after you have experienced a heart attack.